Frequently asked questions#

 We have generally followed conventions of scikit-learn.
 However, our mitigation algorithms can be used to augment any ML algorithms that provide (or can be wrapped to provide) fit() and predict() methods.
 Also, any classification or regression algorithm can be evaluated using our metrics.

 On the assessment side, Fairlearn’s

 y_pred.
+We give an example with multiclass data in the user guide.
 There are ongoing discussions within the community to add more extensive support to Fairlearn’s assessment capabilities.
 If you have thoughts feel free to add them to the discussion.

 On the mitigation side, our algorithms

 reductions.GridSearchsupport bounded group loss constraints, which are applicable to any supervised learning setting, including multiclass classification.